lsst-dm/dm_dev_guide/coding/intro.rst

    The opposite of REQUIRED.

 MUST and SHALL
-   mean that there may exist valid reasons in particular circumstances to ignore a particular Rule, but the full implications must be understood and carefully weighed before choosing a different course.
+   There may exist valid reasons in particular circumstances to ignore a particular Rule, but the full implications must be understood and carefully weighed before choosing a different course.
    The developer needs to petition the DM `Software Architect`_ to acquire explicit approval to contravene the Rule.

 MUST NOT and SHALL NOT